mead-ml/mead-baseline/README.md

 Deep Learning Frameworks are evolving quickly, and changes are not always backwards compatible.
 We recommend recent versions of each framework.
-Baseline is known to work on most versions of TensorFlow, and is currently being run on versions between 1.5 and 1.13.
+Baseline is known to work on most versions of TensorFlow, and is currently being run on versions between 1.5 and 1.15.
 The PyTorch backend requires at least version 1.0.

+Version 2.0 of MEAD is currently tested primarily on PyTorch 1.1+ and TF 1.14 - 1.15 as well as TF 2.1

 ## Citing